jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) it is likely that a person was about to remove, conceal, destroy, or dispose of the vehicle; or (c) an enforcement officer suspects on reasonable grounds that the vehicle was about to be used in the commission of a crime; or
   (d) because of the time of the day or the locality, it was impracticable to obtain a warrant without creating an opportunity for the person to do any thing referred to in paragraph (b) or subparagraph (c).
-(4) For the purposes of seizing and impounding a vehicle under section 96 or section 96A or section 123 in any case where subsection (3) does not apply, an enforcement officer may enter a building or place where a vehicle to which that section applies is being stored or kept only with the consent of the occupier or under a warrant issued under subsection (5) of this section.
+(4) For the purposes of seizing and impounding a vehicle under section 96 or section 96A or section 123 in any case where subsection (3) does not apply, an enforcement officer may enter a building or place where a vehicle to which that section applies is being stored or kept only with the consent of the occupier or under a warrant issued under subsection (5).
 (5) An enforcement officer may apply on oath to a District Court Judge for a warrant to enter a place referred to in subsection (4) and, if satisfied that there is reasonable ground for believing that a vehicle to which section 96 or section 96A or section 123 applies is being stored or kept in the building or place, the Judge may issue a warrant authorising an enforcement officer to enter, by force if necessary, any part of the building or place, and seize and impound the vehicle.
 (6) It is the duty of every enforcement officer exercising a power conferred by subsection (2) or subsection (3) or under subsection (5)—
   (a) to identify himself or herself as an enforcement officer to the pursued person and to the occupant of the premises entered; and